Featured image of post .NET Framework vs .NET: for the SysAdmin

 Developers want to keep up with the rate of innovation available to them in newer SDKs, so they can continue to deliver the value customers are asking for in their products.
 At the same time, developers also need to keep the code optimal, performant, and scalable.
 New shiny SDKs give them the power to do all these things.

 It’s clear the software development model of “ship fast, fix fast” is here to stay - we see this all over the industry.
-It’s just that on this occasion, for .NET desktop runtimes, so much onus is placed on the sysadmin and security teams to keep the dependent applications stable and devices secure with the constant revolving door of installable runtimes.
+It’s just that on this occasion, especially for .NET (Core) runtimes, so much onus is placed on the SysAdmin and security teams to keep the dependent applications stable and devices secure with the revolving door of install new and uninstall old.

 I’m not sure what the solution is or needs to be.
-I think Microsoft made a good move with the C++ v14 installer so perhaps they could provide a more manageable installer like that.
+However, I think Microsoft made a really good move with the Microsoft Visual C++ Redistributable installer.
+Perhaps they could make a more manageable installer like that for .NET (Core).

-In any case, if you were ever unsure on the difference between .NET Framework and .NET (Core) from a sysadmin perspective, the history, current challenges for runtime dependency management on Windows (especially with .NET), I hope you no longer feel like you’re alone.
+In any case, if you were ever unsure about the difference between .NET Framework and .NET (Core), and what bits you needed to know were important to you as a SysAdmin and why, the history and the current challenges, I hope you no longer feel like you’re alone.

 By the way, in my writings of this, I found this really useful website you might wish to bookmark: Home | endoflife.date